Last updated on February 9th, 2024 at 05:11 pm

 The MD5 has a speed rating of 5, a glide rating of 3, a turn rating of 0, and a fade rating of 4.
 Given that it has a lower glide rating and a higher fade rating than either the MD4 and MD3, this disc has some notable differences in its flight characteristics.

-It flies straight, even against a headwind, thanks to its overstability.
-It is great for an approach, hyzer, forehand upshot, or flex shots.
-It hooks up at the end of its flight, which makes it an ideal disc for a skip shot.
-At full power, you can expect this disc to fly straight then fade, reaching a distance of up to 300 feet.
+Its flight remains true, even in headwinds, thanks to its pronounced overstability.
+It excels in approaches, hyzer shots, forehand upshots, or flex shots.
+Its dependable hook at the end of the flight path makes it a perfect choice for executing skip shots.
+At full power, you can expect this disc to fly straight and then fade, reaching a distance of up to 300 feet.

 Of all the numbered MD discs that Discmania produces, I say that the MD5 is the most usable.
 It’s comfortable in the grip and it doesn’t take a player with advanced skills to get this disc working right.
 I feel that even amateur players can make this disc for well for them.